-2. Each Administration may impose reasonable storage or demurrage charges in case the addressee fails to accept delivery of any parcel within such reasonable time as is prescribed by the Administration of the country of destination.
-Any such charges shall be cancelled in the event of the return of the parcel to the country of origin.
+Cancelled if returned.
+2. Each Post Office may impose reasonable storage or demurrage charges in the case of the addressee failing to accept delivery of any parcel within such reasonable time as is prescribed by the Post Office of the country of destination.
+Any such charges as may be prescribed shall be cancelled in the event of the return of the parcel to the country of origin.